 Designated Area Representative (DAR)

-Skilled & Business Migration, Department for Industry, Innovation and Science, is the Designated Area Representative (DAR) and is the cosignatory to the agreement and is responsible for the broad oversight and endorsement of sponsors under the agreements.
+Skilled & Business Migration, Department of State Development, is the Designated Area Representative (DAR) and is the cosignatory to the agreement and is responsible for the broad oversight and endorsement of sponsors under the agreements.
 This includes:

 Australian Government